 - The Race Director’s decision regarding any dispute or disqualification is final.

-The KAEM brand and KAEM management completely dissociates itself from any of these activities.
-Should you be seen performing any of these activities, it will result in immediate disqualification.
-Should you be found guilty of any of these activities by the South African Augrabies Falls National Park or any private farmer, it could result in prosecution.
+- The Kalahari Augrabies Extreme Marathon runs over an ecologically sensitive and protected area.
+Any of the activities listed below are NOT PERMITTED.
+It is a SERIOUS AND PUNISHABLE OFFENCE.
+KAEM management and the KAEM brand completely dissociate itself from any of these activities.
+Should a participant be seen performing any of these activities, it will result in immediate disqualification.
+Should the participant be found guilty of any of the activities by the South African Augrabies Falls National Park or any private farmer, it could result in prosecution.

 - Deliberately damaging any flora and/or fauna (any form of plant and animal life)

 - Deliberately damaging the terrain (veld, tracks, roads, rivers, riverbeds, etc.)

 - Removing anything from the terrain, including plants, trees, branches, animals, animal remains, birds, fish, eggs, stones, rocks, or anything found in the veld.

 - Registration will take place at 10:30 on the Friday before the start of the first stage on Saturday.

 - Competitors will be required to produce their relevant medical certification, compulsory equipment, and self-sufficient provisions for the duration of the race.